dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Now for comparison let's take the genera that comprise at least 1 percent of all of the classified reads
+Now for comparison, let's take the genera that comprise at least 1 percent of all of the classified reads:

 ```
 for i in *trim2.out